What’s happening in physical therapy (PT) care?

 A successful implementation of this strategy depends on discovering and quantifying the ‘Non-Rev’ time activities.
 Next, the activities that represent most of the ‘Non-Rev’ time are your VILLAINS!
 Make your practical plans around defeating them.

-When do your clinicians document patient care?
+However, when do your clinicians document patient care?
 During care?
 After care?
 After hours?
 No matter what a clinician does, it takes 1-2 hours a day to document patient care.
 This is equivalent to an average of 2 extra patients a day per clinician.
-We’ve done the math for you in this calculator.
+We’ve done the math for you in this Documentation Time Calculator.
 That’s why documentation is a true ‘Non-Rev’ time VILLAIN!
 It reduces ‘Rev Time’ and increases ‘Non-Rev’ time – completely opposite to profitability!

 WebPT's “2023 The State of Rehab Therapy” survey found 90% of PT clinicians document during care and/or after hours.
 What's important here is that if 90% are documenting some or all their workload after hours, that time most often is not compensated, leading to burnout and reduced energy and moral of your PT team.
 Quoting one of the DPTs: